rezwansaki/doctors-appointment-lara8/README.md

     <li>1.
 Creating a Database 'doctors_appointment_lara8' in your database server</li>
     <li>2. composer update</li>
     <li>3. 'npm install' and then 'npm run dev'</li>
-    <li>4. copy the file .env.example and rename into .env, then give information of database, server and create app key by 'php artisan key:gen' the save the file</li>
+    <li>4. copy the file .env.example and rename into .env, then give information of database, server, create app key by 'php artisan key:gen', mail information and the save the file</li>
     <li>5. php artisan migrate</li>
     <li>6. php artisan serve</li>
     <li>7.
 Register and assign the role for a doctor</li>